 Our scientifically advanced formula with AvoB™, Chromium, and Berberine supports metabolic health and glucose levels in four ways: promoting healthy glucose metabolism, supporting cardiovascular health, metabolizing fats and carbs, and maintaining healthy cholesterol levels*.

 AvoB is an exclusive bioactive from avocados that targets metabolism at the cellular level.
 Berberine, with a rich history in traditional medicine, aids in healthy weight management and promotes metabolic health.
 Clinical studies have proven the effectiveness of Berberine in supporting healthy blood sugar levels and cholesterol.
-Experience the benefits of Metavo Advanced Glucose Metabolism Support for overall metabolic wellness healthy blood sugar support.
+Experience the benefits of Metavo Advanced GLP-1 Blood Sugar Support with Berberine for overall metabolic wellness healthy blood sugar support.

 Always consult your physician before beginning any program.
 This general information is not intended to diagnose any medical condition or to replace your healthcare professional.
 If you experience any pain or difficulty, stop and consult your healthcare provider.